jrobinsonvm/fips-istio-on-k8s-tutorial/Readme.md

 ## Section 1 - Cluster Setup and Installation

 ### Step 1.
-Use the following command to create your EKS Cluster you wish to install istio.
+Use the following command to create an EKS Cluster you wish to install istio.

 ```
 eksctl create cluster --nodes 1